happyux/website/README.md

-# HappyUX.ai
+# happyux.ai Landing Page

-HappyUX.ai is an AI-powered UX design agency specializing in creating intelligent digital experiences for tech startups.
-This project is built with Next.js and uses modern web technologies to showcase our services and capabilities.
+This is the landing page for happyux.ai, an AI-powered UX design service for tech startups.

 ## Getting Started